Skip to main content

 Payments will start failing if the distribution account runs out of funds.
 To fix this, you can either write a script that funds the distribution account or use the tools available to add more funds to the distribution account by following these steps:

 • The distribution account address can be found under Distribution Account on the frontend sidebar.
-Depending on the value of DISTRIBUTION_SIGNER_TYPE that's configured in dev/docker-compose.yml, this account may either be the host account or a new account that was created during the tenant provisioning process.
+Copy that address.

 • Access https://horizon-testnet.stellar.org/accounts/:accountId in your browser and check the balance.